-Coconut oil – I used unrefined coconut oil which has a light coconut flavor.
-Otherwise use refined coconut flour or butter
+- Coconut oil – I used unrefined coconut oil, which has a slight coconut flavor.
+Otherwise, use refined coconut flour or butter.

-Baking powder – or half amount of baking soda if preferred
+- Baking powder – or half the amount of baking soda if preferred.

-Sugar free crystal sweetener – as always I am using Monk fruit stevia blend but erythritol or xylitol will work well too.
+- Sugar-free crystal sweetener – as always, I am using Monk fruit stevia blend, but erythritol or xylitol will work well too.
 Read my review of keto-friendly sweeteners to learn some more!